×

 Tumor Lysis Syndrome (TLS)

-• Acute renal failure, hyperkalemia, hypocalcemia, hyperuricemia, or hyperphosphatemia from tumor lysis, sometimes fatal, can occur within 12-24 hours after the first infusion of RIABNI® in patients with non–Hodgkin’s Lymphoma (NHL).
+• Acute renal failure, hyperkalemia, hypocalcemia, hyperuricemia, or hyperphosphatemia from tumor lysis, some fatal, can occur within 12−24 hours after the first infusion of RIABNI® in patients with non-Hodgkin’s lymphoma (NHL).
 A high number of circulating malignant cells (≥25,000/mm3), or high tumor burden, confers a greater risk of TLS.

 Infections